vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 Get details about a specific Agreement:
 [`GET:/recurring/v2/agreements/{agreementId}`](https://vippsas.github.io/vipps-recurring-api/#/Agreement%20Endpoints/getAgreement).

-## A customer's charge failed but I did not receive any warning
+## A customer's charge failed, but I did not receive any warning
 The customer may not have notifications turned on, or they have not upgraded to the Vipps version that supports it.